AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_IdentityProvider.md

 #### 409

-Identity Provider already exists in Tenant.
+Identity provider already exists in tenant.

 #### 500

 Internal server error.
 ***

-## `Remove Identity Provider From Tenant`
+## `Remove Identity Provider from Tenant`

-Remove an Identity Provider from a Tenant.
+Remove an identity provider from a tenant.
 Users provisioned
-            with this Identity Provider will remain in the Tenant, but will not be able to authenticate.
+            with this identity provider will remain in the tenant, but will not be able to authenticate.
-            An administrator cannot remove the Identity Provider they are signed in with.
+            An administrator cannot remove the identity provider they are signed in with.

 ### Request